 Rethinking and Redesigning

-Course redesign involves deciding what course objectives can be achieved best through online learning activities, and what can be best accomplished in the classroom.
+Course redesign involves deciding what course objectives can be achieved best through online learning activities, and what can best be accomplished in the classroom.
 Faculty must learn how to design BLENDED assignments that correspond with course goals and objectives.

 Online Teaching Skills